-Table 39: Event Generators Static Definition
+Table 38: Event Generators Static Definition

-Tag Attributes Description eventgenerators The list of event generators. eveningenerator 3 priority Optional.
+Tag Attributes Description eventgenerators The list of event generators. eventgenerators priority Optional.
 An integer value.
 Defines the internal display thread priority.
-De- fault value is 5. oventgenerator Describes a generic event generator.
+De- fault value is 5. eventgenerator Describes a generic event generator.
 See also Dependencies . eventgenerator name The logical name. class The event generator class (must extend the ej.microui.event.generator.
 GenericEventGenerator class).
 This class must be available in the MicroEJ Application classpath. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified the listener is the default display. nronorty A generic event generator property.
-The generic event generator will receive property this property at startup, via the method setProperty. name The property key. value The property value. o o mm o m d The default event generator Command. command name The logical name. listener Optional.
+If no listener is specified the listener is the default display. property A generic event generator property.
+The generic event generator will receive property this property at startup, via the method setProperty. name The property key. value The property value. command The default event generator Command.
+Communa name The logical name. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. h4.4.a.u.a The default event generator Buttons. buttons name The logical name. extended Optional.
+If no listener is specified, then the listener is the default display. buttons The default event generator Buttons. baccons name The logical name. extended Optional.
 An integer value.
 Defines the number of buttons which support the MicroUI extended features (elapsed time, click and double-click). listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. nointon The default event generator Pointer. pointer name The logical name. width An integer value.
+If no listener is specified, then the listener is the default display. pointer The default event generator Pointer. name The logical name. width An integer value.
 Defines the pointer area width. height An integer value.
 Defines the pointer area heigth. extended Optional.
 An integer value.
-Defines the number of pointer buttons (right click, left click, etc.) which support the MicroUI extended features (elapsed time, click and double-click). listener Optional.
+Defines the number of pointer buttons (right click, left click, etc.) which support the MicroUI extended features (elapsed 1:0+ time, click and double-click).
+Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. + ou ch The default event generator Touch. touch name The logical name. display Logical name of the Display with which the touch is associated. listener Optional.
+If listener , , , , , , , , , , , , , , , , , , , , no listener is specified, then the listener is the default display. touch The default event generator Touch. name The logical name.
+Logical name of the Display with which the touch is associated. display Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. states An event generator that manages a group of state machines.
-States The state of a machine is changed by sending an event using LLUI_INPUT_sendStateEvent. name The logical name.
+If listener no listener is specified, then the listener is the default display. states An event generator that manages a group of state machines.
+The state of a machine is changed by sending an event using LLUI_INPUT_sendStateEvent. nama name The logical name.